 Cooper Stadium Most of the former Columbus Clippers (Class AAA; International League) home has been torn down to make way for a new racetrack-themed development, but the development has stalled and what’s left is fairly sad: an old portion of the grandstand surrounded by weeds.
-At some point what’s left will become a safety hazard were raised in early 2019, and there’s been no progress on the redevelopment effort.
-Odds Cooper Stadium will survive: 50-1.
+Concerns about the property becoming a safety hazard were raised in early 2019, and there’s been no progress on the redevelopment effort.
+Odds Cooper Stadium will survive: 200-1.

 Smith-Wills Stadium Jackson (MS) has been debating what to do with the former MiLB ballpark, which opened in 1975 and currently hosts the Belhaven University Blazers.
-Since it’s highly unlikely to ever host pro baseball again—the Mississippi Braves (Class AA; Southern League) play across the river from Jackson in Pearl, Miss., the city has looked at demolishing the ballpark to make way for development.
-That’s still an option; another option is to let the facility deteriorate or put some money into it in an attempt to attract college and traveling-team tournaments.
 Tim Bennett of Overtime Sports has submitted a bid to assume management of the ballpark and would likely use it for tournaments and other events, with a decision from the city pending.
 Smith-Wills Stadium was home to the Jackson Mets (Class AA; Texas League, 1975-1990), Jackson Generals (Class AA; Texas League, 1991-1999), Jackson DiamondKats (independent; Texas-Louisiana League, 2000) and the Jackson Senators (independent; Central Baseball League, 2002-2005).
-Most notably Smith Wills Stadium hosted the marriage of Jackson Mets outfielder Mookie Wilson to Rosa Gilbert in 1978 a la Bull Durham, with teammates marking the occasion by holding their bats overhead while the happy couple walked from the infield to the dugout.
+Most notably Smith-Wills Stadium hosted the marriage of Jackson Mets outfielder Mookie Wilson to Rosa Gilbert in 1978 a la Bull Durham, with teammates marking the occasion by holding their bats overhead while the happy couple walked from the infield to the dugout.
 Odds Smith-Wills Stadium will survive: 50-50

 Rivets Stadium This Loves Park (IL) ballpark was built to house an independent Frontier League team and is now leased by the Rockford Rivets (summer collegiate; Northwoods League).
 In theory, baseball should work in the Rockford market—the largest in the state outside Chicagoland—but nothing ever worked well in this ballpark.
 Earlier in 2018 year a California investor purchased the ballpark, and the Rivets management expects to play out the existing lease through 2020.
 The owner of the ballpark has roots in baseball, so we’re changing our evaluation.
 Odds Rivets Stadium will survive: 50-50